Mapping dynamical systems into chemical reactions

 \centerline{ { Tomislav Plesa \footnote{ Department of Applied Mathematics and Theoretical Physics, University of Cambridge, Centre for Mathematical Sciences, Wilberforce Road, Cambridge, CB3 0WA, UK; e-mail: tp525@cam.ac.uk} }}

-{\bf Abstract}: Dynamical systems with polynomials on the right-hand side can model a wide range of physical processes.
-A subset of such dynamical systems that can model chemical reactions under mass-action kinetics are called chemical systems.
-A central problem in synthetic biology is to map general polynomial dynamical systems into dynamically similar chemical ones.
-In this paper, we present a novel map, called the \emph{quasi-chemical map}, that can systematically solve this problem.
-The quasi-chemical map introduces suitable state-dependent perturbations into any given polynomial dynamical system which then becomes chemical under suitably large translation of variables.
-We prove that this map preserves robust dynamical features, such as generic equilibria and limit cycles, as well as temporal properties, such as periods of oscillations.
-Furthermore, the resulting chemical systems are of only at most one degree higher than the original dynamical systems.
-We demonstrate the quasi-chemical map by designing relatively simple chemical systems with exotic dynamics and pre-defined bifurcation structures.
+{\bf Abstract}: Polynomial dynamical systems (DSs) can model a wide range of physical processes.
+A special subset of these DSs that can model chemical reactions under mass-action kinetics is called chemical dynamical systems (CDSs).
+A fundamental problem, central to synthetic biology, is to map polynomial DSs into dynamically similar CDSs.
+In this paper, we introduce the \emph{quasi-chemical map} (QCM) that can systematically solve this problem.
+The QCM introduces suitable state-dependent perturbations into any given polynomial DS which then becomes a CDS under sufficiently large translations of variables.
+This map preserves robust features, such as generic equilibria and limit cycles, and generic bifurcations, as well as some temporal properties, such as periods of oscillations.
+Furthermore, the resulting CDSs are at most one degree higher than the original DSs.
+We showcase the QCM by designing relatively simple CDSs with oscillations, chaos and bifurcations, and addressing Hilbert's 16th problem in chemistry.